 Common Questions About This Salmon Wellington Recipe

-How do I prevent the bottom from getting soggy?
+How do you keep the puff pastry from getting soggy?

-Make sure all your ingredients are thawed and the liquid is drained.
-This is especially important for the spinach!
-Arrange the pastry seam side down on the baking sheet, slit several holes in the top, and don’t forget the egg wash!
-If you follow these steps, your recipe should turn out perfectly crisp and flakey every time.
+Then, arrange the pastry seam side down on the baking sheet, slit several holes in the top, and don’t forget the egg wash!
+If you follow these steps, your recipe should turn out perfectly crisp and flaky every time.

-Can I make this salmon Wellington recipe ahead of time?
+Can I make salmon Wellington gluten-free?

-Can I freeze an unbaked salmon Wellington?
+Can I use frozen salmon for Wellington?

 More Salmon Recipes